monowireless/MWSDK_docs/en/MWX/content/install_n_build/install_sdk.md

-There are several ways to do this, but add the following settings to `.profile` in your home directory (create a new file if you don't have one).
+There are several ways to do this, but add the following settings to `.profile` in your home folder (create a new file if you don't have one).
 You can even build VSCode with this setting.

 `MWSDK_ROOT=/foo/bar/MWSTAGE/MWSDK/`\
 `export MWSDK_ROOT`

 To add it without using the editor, enter the command as follows.
 The $ is a prompt and will be displayed differently depending on your environment.
-The `/foo/bar/MSWSDK` part should be rewritten according to the installed directory.
+The `/foo/bar/MSWSDK` part should be rewritten according to the installed folder.

 ```bash
 $ cd $HOME